Top 10 Safe Vegetables for Dogs

 How to Feed Your Dog Cucumber

 Cucumbers are super safe and nutritious for your dog to eat!
-Many dogs love don’t like the plain flavor, but others really enjoy the crunchy, juicy texture.
+Many dogs don’t like the plain flavour, but others really enjoy the crunchy, juicy texture.
 Can dogs have cucumbers?
-Here are a few do and don’ts for feeding your dog cucumbers!
+Here are a few dos and don’ts for feeding your dog cucumbers!

 Do slice into bite-size pieces.
 Cucumbers can become a choking hazard if not cut into the right-sized pieces!
 Depending on your dog’s size, slice the cucumber before serving.
 You can also puree it in a food processor and pour it over their kibble or mix it in with their canned food.